DangerCove/Glow/README.md

 * Glow parses the `Info.plist` of your app bundle for its version number, build number and creation date.
 * Glow checks if a compressed update file exists.
-* Glow generates a Sparkle signature using your private key.
+* Glow optionally generates a Sparkle signature using your private key.
 * Glow checks the compressed update's file size.
 * Glow generates a new Jekyll-compatible file with the information above.
 * Glow creates (or updates) a symbolic link called `YourApp-latest.zip/dmg`